Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Experimental Evaluations

 \subsubsection{Experimental Results}

-We show experimental results in Table~\ref{tab:PRID450s-VIPeR-CUHK03}.
-As could be read, the proposed inv-DAKR and bi-DAKR show notable improvements compared to the baseline results of $k$-NN.
+We show the experimental results in Table~\ref{tab:PRID450s-VIPeR-CUHK03}.
+The proposed inv-DAKR and bi-DAKR show notable improvements compared to the baseline results of $k$-NN.

-If the set of probe samples are available, we can use them to further improve the re-ranking results.
-As can be found that both inv-DAKR+ and bi-DAKR+ yield further improvements over inv-DAKR and bi-DAKR.
+If probe samples are available, we can use them to further improve the reranking results.
+Both inv-DAKR+ and bi-DAKR+ yield further improvements over inv-DAKR and bi-DAKR.
 Compared to inv-DAKR, the improvements of bi-DAKR+ are more notable.
 On average, inv-DAKR+ improved over inv-DAKR around $3\%$ and bi-DAKR+ improved over bi-DAKR around $5\%$.

-Note that, the set of probe samples are also used in the state-of-arts re-ranking approach in~\cite{Zhong:CVPR2017} to find reciprocal samples.
-While more sophisticated approaches are involved in~\cite{Zhong:CVPR2017} and \cite{Bai2017Scalable}, our simple proposals still yield superior or comparable results.
-In later subsection, we will show that our proposed approaches are much cheaper in computational cost.
+Note that context information from probe samples is also used in the state-of-the-art reranking approaches used in SCA~\cite{Bai:TIP2016} and Zhong's method~\cite{Zhong:CVPR2017} to find reciprocal samples.
+While more sophisticated approaches are involved in~Zhong's method~\cite{Zhong:CVPR2017}, SSM~\cite{Bai2017Scalable} and MRank-$L_{n}$~\cite{Chen:ICIP13}, our simple proposals still yield superior or comparable results.
+In a later subsection, we will show that our proposed approaches are much less computationally expensive.